spintheweb/foundation/MISSION.md

 ## Integration Principle

 We believe software should be built to integrate seamlessly into web portals.
 To that end, new applications are encouraged to expose a REST backend so they can be composed into portals via WBDL with a consistent, accessible user experience.
 For example, an ERP with a REST backend and a webbaselet-defined frontend can be dropped into a portal to provide a uniform UX alongside other systems—without rewriting the core application.

+## AI-Assisted Development

+Because WBDL is a formal, machine-readable description of a portal—its contents, datasources, and presentation—it enables AI and automation to collaborate efficiently in the development lifecycle.
+Agents and tools can reason about WBDL to scaffold webbaselets, propose UX variants, validate configurations, generate tests and documentation, and safely refactor portal structures.
+Combined with standardized REST backends, this makes interactions predictable, auditable, and privacy-conscious—accelerating delivery while preserving quality and accessibility.